16 FAQs people ask about selling your shares back to your company.

 If you are purchasing your own shares using distributable profits, you do not generally need approval from your creditors.
 However, creditors may have direct or indirect influence through your agreements with them.
 For example, your creditors might have the right to immediate repayment if your gearing ratio of debt to shareholders' funds exceeds a certain level - and purchasing your own shares might trigger this right.

-For a private company the price is determined by the directors (who may find they have to comply with terms in the company’s articles of association governing valuation of shares on a buy-back).
+For a private company the price is determined by the directors (who may find they have to comply with terms in the company's articles of association governing valuation of shares on a buy-back).
 The shares must be paid for in cash.
+If the buy back is for the purposes of or pursuant to an employee share scheme the shareholder and the company can agree that the purchase price will be paid in installments.
+Otherwise it must be paid in full at the time.

 Not if it is a public company whose shares are traded on a regulated market such as the Stock Exchange.
 The laws on insider dealing apply to purchases by such a company in the same way as to purchases by individuals.
 The company must not, therefore, purchase its own shares when the directors have price sensitive information that is not generally known.